python-poetry/poetry/docs/cli.md

 PyPI no longer allows for the search of packages without a browser.
 Please use https://pypi.org/search (via a browser) instead.

-For more information please see [warehouse documentation](https://warehouse.pypa.io/api-reference/xml-rpc.html#deprecated-methods) and this [discussion](https://discuss.python.org/t/fastly-interfering-with-pypi-search/73597/6).
+For more information, please see [warehouse documentation](https://warehouse.pypa.io/api-reference/xml-rpc.html#deprecated-methods) and this [discussion](https://discuss.python.org/t/fastly-interfering-with-pypi-search/73597/6).
 {{% /note %}}